Help keep your phone safe: What you need to know about mobile security

 It may be difficult to tell whether or not your device is infected.
 However, there are a few tell-tale signs and symptoms to look for to help you distinguish whether or not you're a victim of a malware attack.

-It is important to keep in mind that just because your device is experiencing these symptoms, it doesn’t automatically mean you’re a victim of malware.
-You may need to simply replace your battery or invest in a new wireless charger.
-If you are still noticing changes in your phone, despite replacing the battery and charging device, you may want to then look into information on how to remove malware.
+It is important to keep in mind that just because your device is experiencing these symptoms, it doesn't automatically mean you're a victim of malware.
+You may need to simply replace your battery.
+If you are still noticing changes in your phone, despite replacing the battery and charging your device, you may want to then look into information on how to remove malware.

-If users come across malware on their phone, there is no need to panic.
+If you come across malware on your phone, there is no need to panic.
 There are ways to remove malware and it should be done so right away.

 Taking preemptive steps is the best way of reducing the likelihood of malware, and protecting your phone and personal information.

-Purchasing and downloading anti-malware for your mobile device can help to ensure that you don't become a victim of a mobile malware attack.
+Installing anti-malware for your mobile device can help to ensure that you don't become a victim of a mobile malware attack.
 There may be free anti-malware solutions to download so users may want to research this option prior to completing a purchase.
-Popular anti-malware programs include, but are not limited to:

 Be cautious of public Wi-Fi.